-With the PTF for APAR VM63328, IBM plans that z/VM V5R1 will support LUN access control for SCSI FCP disks connected to a FICON Express at the availability of this function on the z990 and z890.
+With the PTF for APAR VM63328, z/VM V5R1 supports LUN access control for SCSI FCP disks connected to a FICON Express on a z890 or z990.

-When available, the LUN access control function of zSeries FCP channels is expected to provide added security for SCSI devices connected to a SAN, because a zSeries host can contain multiple operating system images in different logical partitions and z/VM guests.
+The LUN access control function of zSeries FCP channels is expected to provide added security for SCSI devices connected to a SAN.
 For a logical partition running z/VM V5R1, you can specify separate permissions for the z/VM system itself (when z/VM is using SCSI disks for system operations) and for each Linux on zSeries guest.
 In addition, if you run a second-level z/VM V5R1 system, you can specify separate permissions for that system and for each of its Linux on zSeries guests.